I ran with the women.

 They became we.

-I stumbled and fell forward, let my body be immersed, then kept going forward.
+I stumbled and fell forward, let my body be immersed.
+I kept going.

 I wish you could have seen us.